 If you still can’t play Dota 2 after troubleshooting your home network when the servers are up and running, your only option will be to contact Valve.

-Send them a ticket on Steam and explain the troubleshooting steps you’ve tried out so far.
+Send them a ticket on Steam and explain the troubleshooting steps you’ve tried so far.
 In most cases, they should get back to you within one or two days after investigating the error for your case.